 - Billing emails e.g. monthly receipts and invoices

-These are free and open-sourced.
-Feel free to use them as you wish.
+Download the email templatesDownload templates as a zip or view on GitHub.
+These are free and open-sourced, so feel free to use them as you wish.
 If you do use them, we’d love to know about it.
 Leave us a link in the comments to your product or service.
 Discuss on Hacker News